ZJU-Automated-Reasoning-Group/lotus/docs/source/cfl/mutual_refinement.rst

    cmake --build build --target lotus-cfl-mutual-refinement build/bin/lotus-cfl-mutual-refinement grammars.txt graph.dot refine
+   build/bin/lotus-cfl-mutual-refinement grammars.txt graph.dot refine --factorized-tracing

 The mode is ``naive`` or ``refine``.
 Grammar symbols and graph labels are opaque strings that are encoded to integers before invoking ``CnfGraph``.
+Pass ``--factorized-tracing`` after the mode to replace eager derivation records with lazy reconstruction from the saturated relations; without it the driver keeps the original eager records.

 See also :doc:`cfl_components`.